What Clients Need To Know About Web Site Design:

 Guestbooks

-Guestbooks allow visitors to your site to leave contact info, questions and comments.
-Guestbooks are useful for companies that send mass mailings.
-Email links to a particular person or department may be more useful for your company than a guestbook.
+Guestbooks allow visitors to leave contact info, questions and comments on your site.
+E-mail links to a particular person or department may be more useful for your company than a guestbook.

 News, Calendars and Special Events

-Your web site can be used to post current information.
+Your web site can be used to post schedules and calendars.
 Frequently updated News, Calendar and Special Event web pages are another tactic to encourage search engines to index your site.

 Identity Verification for Field Employees and Salespersons